Annual Review 2023-24

 Diversity policy

 AFCA is committed to ensuring the integration of the principles of equal opportunity for all our people.
-Our commitment to diversity in the workplace is set out in our Diversity Inclusion Policy and Procedure.
+Our organisation wide commitment to diversity is embodied in our Diversity, Inclusion and Belonging Strategy and governed in the workplace by our Diversity Inclusion Policy and Procedure.

 Evaluation of performance of AFCA’s Board